NFSA Restores digitally preserves Australian iconic and cult feature films so they can be seen in today’s digital cinemas. Details »

 The NFSA’s holdings of features, documentaries, shorts, experimental and new technology productions include a significant collection of works relating to Australia and produced by Australians.

 With over 300,000 film works in the national collection, the Australian experience of cinema is also reflected in its diverse representation of international classics.
 These range from Gone with the Wind (1939) to the Corrick Collection of early international film programs, to Australian and international production partnerships such as Wake in Fright (1971).
-Exciting restoration, research and programming projects continue to emerge from the collection that grows along with the film industry it represents.
+Exciting restoration, research and programming projects continue to emerge from a collection that grows along with the film industry it represents.

 You can view a curated selection of Australian feature films, shorts, documentaries, home movies, newsreels and actualities on australianscreen: